codelearning2021/regex-tutorial-and-explainer/gist-template.md

 (?:>(.*)<\/\1>|\s+\/>)
 ```

-It's used her to match either the contents of the HTML tag or a self-closing tag.
+It's used her to match either the contents of the HTML tag or a self-closing tag.<br>

 ### Character Classes